emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/1-non-fungible-token-svelte/en/readme.md

 💼 Take a quick look at how your contract get deployed in `flow.json`.

-📝 If you want to make frontend edits, open `index.js` in `pages/index.js`.
+📝 If you want to make frontend edits, open `+page.svelte` in `src/routes/+page.svelte`.

 ## ⚔️ Side Quests

-> 🏃 Head to your next challenge [here](https://academy.ecdao.org/en/quickstarts/2-fungible-token).
+> 🏃 Head to your next challenge [here](https://academy.ecdao.org/en/quickstarts/2-fungible-token-svelte).

 > 💬 Meet other builders working on this challenge and get help in the [💎 Emerald City Discord](https://discord.gg/emeraldcity)!